AsmaKarakra/url-shortner-tool/readme.md

 - Adjust database connection strings as per your setup.
 - Depending on your Flask configuration and the environment it's running in, you might need to adjust these curl commands, especially the URL part, to match your actual setup.

-These curl commands will help you interact with your Flask application from the command line, allowing you to test its functionality without needing a frontend interface.